Maximizing the value of books in Math lessons

 This question could be asked by cueing the book title or the visuals on the book cover.

 You could also ask more specifically about a word in the title, especially if it is a math vocabulary word that they will be learning about!
-(E.g. ‘remainder’ as in ‘A Remainder of One’).

-[THINK] Ask a question (or two) for them to think about as you go through the book.
+An optional to-do, but it can help to anchor the focus of the lesson when we ask a question (or two) for them to think about as you go through the book later.

-An optional to-do, but it can help to anchor the focus of the lesson.
 Of course, we don’t want this question to be a spoiler for the story.

+Example: For the book ‘Equal Schmequal’, a pre-book question could be, “What is equal in this book?”
 This keeps the class on their toes, on the lookout for equality though they would not know what quite to expect.
+At the same time, it doesn’t reveal much about the book since the word is in the book title itself!

 While reading

-[DO] Create avenues for engagement.
+Create avenues for engagement.

 This could be in various forms, depending on the book, your style and preference and the learners’ profile.
 Here are some considerations on what the kids could do!

-- Role-playing of the story – pick actors from your class and they can read the dialogue!
+• Role-playing of the story – pick actors from your class and they can read the dialogue!

 After reading